Alabaster DePlume

 Angus Fairbairn, known professionally as Alabaster DePlume, is an English jazz musician, saxophonist, spoken word poet, composer, and activist.

 Early life

-Fairbairn was born in 1980 or 1981, in Manchester, England.
+Fairbairn was either born in 1980 or in 1981, in Manchester, England.
 He started out making "jagged, noisy music" with his brothers, before learning to play the saxophone in 2007.
 During his early 20s, he started a jam night with some friends in South Manchester, and adopted his stage name based on a "rude tirade" from a passing car yelling something that sounded like "Alabaster DePlume".
 In 2015, he moved to London – in his words in order to "become a new person" – and started working as a teaching assistant in Eltham.

 Musical career

 While in London, Fairbairn started working at the Total Refreshment Centre, a Hackney-based recording studio, creative hub, and musical performance venue.
 At the Total Refreshment Centre, he would stage monthly improvisational gigs with different musicians under the name Peach, which involved jazz music and spoken word poetry.
 In October 2015, he released his album Peach through Debt Records.

 In February 2020, Fairbairn released the instrumental album To Cy & Lee: Instrumentals Vol. 1.
 The album was at the time his biggest commercial success, leading to a breakthrough in his career.
 Writing for The Guardian, Ammar Kalia described the album as "tentative, breathy sax melodies laid over downtempo, atmospheric chord voicings".
 Fairbairn said that the instrumental work was "easier to digest" than the "weird fucking poems" in his previous albums, responding to feedback he had received from some listeners to his earlier work.
 Cy and Lee, to whom the title of the album refers, are two musicians with learning disabilities that Fairbairn befriended and composed music with during his work with Manchester charity Ordinary Lifestyles.